elenabortolato/APAFA/vignette.md

 # Example of usage

+This file explains how to fit a MSF model with APAFA on simulated data.
+The example runs in approximately 5 minutes.

-Load the file sampler.R that contains the main Gibbs sampler method and all library dependencies
+Start by loading the file sampler.R that contains the main Gibbs sampler method and all library dependencies

     # Define the path to the sampler script